fksudipto/Word-Translator/Readme.md

 ## Limitations

 1. Search translations only in DeepL
+2. Can only translate from English to other languages
-2. Only supports these languages
+3. Only supports these languages:

 ```shell
 'bg': 'Bulgarian',